 California’s Prop 213, What is it?

 Proposition 213, which officially is called The Personal Responsibility Act of 1996, was brought to the voters in California and was an initiative measure that would limit the right for uninsured motorists, and recover any damages for citizens that abide by the law by suing felons, and drunk drivers.

-MADD, or Mothers Against Drunk Driving, Doris Tate Crimes Victims Bureau, Peace Officers Research Association of California, The California Police Chiefs Association, the Association for California Tort Reform, California Association of Highway Patrolman, California Peace Officers’ Association, among others all supported Proposition 213.
+MADD, or Mothers Against Drunk Driving, Doris Tate Crimes Victims Bureau, Peace Officers Research Association of California, The California Police Chiefs Association, the Association for California Tort Reform, the CHP’s California Association of Highway Patrolmen, California Peace Officers’ Association, among others all supported Proposition 213.
 Those who opposed Proposition 213 were the Proposition 103 Enforcement Project, which was a proposition that brought about the usage for sequential analysis for setting rates.

 This project was lead by the California Trial Lawyers Association, Consumer Action, United Policyholders, and consumer watchdog Harvey Rosenfield.

 Proposition 213, or Prop 213 for short, is a state law in California that was approved on November 5, 1996.
 This law mainly restricts the collection of non-economic damages that resulted from a car accident from drivers that are not insured, no matter if they were not at fault for the crash.
 There have been many challenges to this law to date, but at this time, the law has yet to be overturned.
 In fact, there are ongoing efforts to enforce legal actions against 213 drivers.
 The law mainly affects those that are not currently insured; however, there are other portions of this law that could change you in a different accident claim as well.

 In any action for damages based on negligence, a person may not recover any damages if the plaintiff’s injuries were in any way proximately caused by the plaintiff’s commission of any felony or immediate flight therefrom, and the plaintiff has been duly convicted of that felony.